 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (200D) and the Nikon Lens Catalog (D5600).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Nikon Lens Catalog (D5600).

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 200D was launched at a somewhat lower price (by 21 percent) than the D5600, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 200D vs Nikon D5600